voucherifyio/sdk-python-openapi-based/docs/CampaignsApi.md

 Delete Campaign

-Permanently deletes a campaign and all related vouchers.
+Deletes a campaign and all related vouchers.
 This action cannot be undone.
 Also, this method immediately removes any redemptions on the voucher.
+If the force parameter is set to false or not set at all, the campaign and all related vouchers will be moved to the bin.
 This API request starts a process that affects Voucherify data in bulk.
 In case of small jobs (like bulk update) the request is put into a queue and processed once every other bulk request placed in the queue prior to this request is finished.
 However, when the job takes a longer time (like vouchers generation) then it is processed in small portions in a round-robin fashion.
-When there is a list of vouchers generation scheduled, then they will all have the `IN_PROGRESS` status shortly.
+When there is a list of vouchers generation scheduled, then they will all have the IN_PROGRESS status shortly.
 This way, small jobs added just after scheduling big jobs of the same type will be processed in a short time window.
 The result will return the async ID.
-You can verify the status of your request via this [API request](ref:get-async-action).
+You can verify the status of your request via this API request.

 ### Example